brevdev/alpha-brev-docs/docs/howto/how-to-store-data.md

 ## How to Store Data

 You probably want to persist data in a database.
 Brev's built in database is great for simple applications, or you can fully configure your own database if your use case demands it.
 Brev's db is a key-value, nosql database.
-We highly recommend you check out [this discussion about how to best utilize it in your application.](../discussions/best-practices-for-brev-database.md)
+Check out our [discussion about how to best utilize Brev DB in your application.](../discussions/best-practices-for-brev-database.md)